-The school Internet access is designed expressly for pupil use including appropriate content filtering.
+The appeal internet access is designed expressly for pupil use including appropriate

+Ш content filtering.
 Pupils will be given clear objectives for Internet use and taught what use is acceptable and what is not.
 Pupils will be educated in the effective use of the Internet in research, including the skills of knowledge location, retrieval and evaluation.

-As part of the new ICT (computing) curriculum, all year groups have digital literacy units that focus on different elements of staying safe on line.
+As part of the computing curriculum, all year groups have digital literacy units that focus on different elements of staying safe on line.
 These units include topics from how to use a search engine, digital footprints and cyber bullying.

-The school will ensure that the use of Internet derived materials by staff and pupils complies with copyright law.

-Through ICT we ensure that the school meets the needs of all, taking account of gender, ethnicity, culture, religion, language, sexual orientation, age, ability, disability and social circumstances.
-It is important that in this school we meet the diverse needs of pupils to ensure inclusion for all and that all pupils are prepared for full participation in a multi-ethnic society.

-Pupils are taught in all lessons to be critically aware of the materials/content they access on-line and are guided to validate the accuracy of information

-- Internet access will be planned to enrich and extend learning activities.
-Access levels will be reviewed to reflect the curriculum requirements and age of pupils; - Staff should guide pupils in on-line activities that will support the learning outcomes planned for the pupils' age and maturity; - Pupils will be educated in the effective use of the Internet in research, including the skills of knowledge location, retrieval and evaluation.
+The school will ensure that the use of Internet derived materials by staff and pupils complies with copyright law. eth circ ens rough ICT we ensure that the school meets the needs of all, taking account of gender, inicity, culture, religion, language, sexual orientation, age, ability, disability and social cumstances.
+It is important that in this school we meet the diverse needs of pupils to sure inclusion for all and that all pupils are prepared for full participation in a multi-ethnic ciety.
+Pupils are taught in all lessons to be critically aware of the materials/content they access on- line and are guided to validate the accuracy of information be □ S pla □ F nternet access will be planned to enrich and extend learning activities.
+Access levels will reviewed to reflect the curriculum requirements and age of pupils; Staff should guide pupils in on-line activities that will support the learning outcomes nned for the pupils' age and maturity; Pupils will be educated in the effective use of the Internet in research, including the skills knowledge location, retrieval and evaluation.